 - Many of the attractions in San Jose are cheap.

-Here is a sample 5 day Costa Rica itinerary based in San Jose.
+Here is a sample 5 full day San Jose, Costa Rica itinerary.
 You’ll get to experience Costa Rican city life, lots of culture, nature and adventure!
 Perfect for city people who want a sprinkling of nature in their trip.

 Things to Know About This 5 Day San Jose, Costa Rica Itinerary

 - You don’t necessarily need to rent a car for this itinerary.
 Public transportation is very good in San Jose and Uber is available.
-Driving in San Jose is kinda crazy with awful traffic during rush hour, so if you’re worried about driving, don’t.
+Driving in San Jose is kinda crazy with awful traffic and not great infrastructure, so if you’re worried about driving, don’t.
 For national parks or attractions out of the city, you can book day trips.
 Read our tips for taking the bus in Costa Rica.

 - We recommend using Uber at night.
 Read our tips for using Uber in Costa Rica or take a taxi for safety.
 Don’t walk, especially alone.